bluebird75/luaunit/doc/index.rst

 You also want to test that when the function receives negative numbers, it generates an error.
-Use
-#assertError or even better, #assertErrorMsgContains to also validate the content
-of the error message.
-There are other types or error checking functions, see #ErrorAssertions.
-Here we use #assertErrorMsgContains .
+Use :func:`assertError` or even better, :func:`assertErrorMsgContains` to also validate the content of the error message.
+There are other types or error checking functions, see :ref:`assert-error` .
+Here we use :func:`assertErrorMsgContains` .
 First argument is the expected message, then the function to call and the optional arguments::

     function testAddError()